OB44G:

 Global marine phytoplankton and zooplankton diversity shifts under climate change.
 (646485)

-Fabio Benedetti, ETH Zurich Swiss Federal Institute of Technology Zurich, Zurich, Switzerland, Meike Vogt, Environmental Physics, Institute of Biogeochemistry and Pollutant Dynamics, ETH Zurich, Zurich, Switzerland, Nicolas Gruber, ETH Zurich, Environmental Physics, Zurich, Switzerland, Damiano Righetti, Swiss Federal Institute of Technology (ETH), Biogeochemistry and Pollutant Dynamics, Zurich, Switzerland and Thomas L Froelicher, Princeton Univ, Princeton, NJ, United States
+Fabio Benedetti, ETH Zurich Swiss Federal Institute of Technology Zurich, Zurich, Switzerland, Meike Vogt, Environmental Physics, Institute of Biogeochemistry and Pollutant Dynamics, ETH Zurich, Zurich, Switzerland, Nicolas Gruber, Environmental Physics, Institute of Biogeochemistry and Pollutant Dynamics, ETH Zürich, Zurich, Switzerland, Damiano Righetti, Swiss Federal Institute of Technology (ETH), Biogeochemistry and Pollutant Dynamics, Zurich, Switzerland and Thomas L Froelicher, Princeton Univ, Princeton, NJ, United States

 Long-time-scale Investigation on the Seasonal Variation of Phytoplankton Size Class Distribution Patterns in the Arabian Sea (651110)